• Skip to primary navigation

 • Fresh mozzarella: for that classic caprese flavor, you will need fresh mozzarella, not low-moisture mozzarella (the kind for lasagna and pizza).
 I bought pre-sliced fresh mozzarella, but you can get a large piece and slice your own if you want.

-• Pesto: I used store-bought pesto, which I thought worked well for this application.
-But, if you have homemade pesto that would be amazing too!
-I also give some substitution ideas if you don't like or don't have pesto in the FAQ section below.
+• Pesto: I used store-bought pesto, but if you have homemade pesto that would be amazing too!
+I also give some substitution ideas if you don't like or don't have pesto in the Recipe variations section below.

 Step by step photos

-1. Season chicken generously on both sides with Italian seasoning, salt, pepper and garlic powder (don't be shy with the seasonings!).
+1. First, season the chicken generously on both sides with Italian seasoning, salt, pepper and garlic powder (don't be shy with the seasonings!).

 Hand grinding black pepper on chicken breast

-2. Cook the seasoned chicken in a skillet until nicely browned and cooked through.
+2. Then, cook the seasoned chicken in a skillet until it's nicely browned and cooked through.

 seasoned cooked chicken breast in skillet

-3. While the chicken cooks, cut the tomato slices and remove the stems from a few leaves of basil.
+3. While the chicken cooks, go ahead and cut the tomato slices and remove the stems from a few leaves of basil.
 If your mozzarella isn't pre-cut, cut a couple slices.

 knife cutting a slice off a tomato being held on a cutting board